MirjamFi/BioGraphVisart/README.md

+#BioGraphVisart
+This is a web-based tool to interactively visualize networks, especially with biological background.
+It is written in javascript based on [cytoscape.js](http://js.cytoscape.org).
+It is available under [biographvisart.org](http://biographvisart.org).

-# How to run it locally
+## How to run it locally
 You need to have [nodejs](nodejs.org) installed.

 1. Disable Cross-Origin Restrictions in your Browser!